NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 A person weighing 170 lbs (77 kg, 12.1 stone) is 1.65 thousand Megatons, or 110 SHRIMP bombs.
 OR just 77.11 kg of energy ... mass is energy there is really no need to convert it.
 ```
-~ Note extra You want lines have been removed from this result ...
+~ Extra 'You have:' lines have been removed from this result for brevity ...
 You have: 170 lbs
 You want: stone
         170 lbs = 12.142857 stone